nalves599/bling-bank-sirs-project/REPORT.md

 #### 2.1.2.
 Implementation

 We decided to use typescript as the programming language for the library.
-Typescript allows us to use the library in both the frontend and the backend.
-Allowing for the client to use it in the browser without needing an external tool.
+Typescript allows us to use the library in both the frontend and the backend, allowing the client to use it in the browser without needing an external tool.
 The library is transparent to the user, the user might not even know that the library is being used.

 Some cryptographic libraries were used in order to implement the library, such as crypto (webcrypto).